Knowing Christ and making Him known, serving Christ by serving others.

 One of the fundamental tenets of Shepherd of the Hills United Methodist Church is to serve Christ through serving others.
-The SHUMC Missions Team and volunteers from our short creek food bankcongregation donate our time, talents, and treasures to many people and service agencies.
-Through contributions to Watoto, we sponsor the education of a young man in Africa who in turn will one day provide leadership for his community.
-We cooked and served over 1,500 meals per year for the needy at the Community Soup Kitchen, and prepare and serve an additional 600 meals for Switchpoint, the local homeless shelter.
+We cook and serve meals for the needy at the Community Soup Kitchen, and prepare and serve an additional meals for Switchpoint, the local homeless shelter.
 Our outreach also includes the Pinecliff Youth Camp, where volunteers conduct a mission trip each year to repair and update camp facilities.

 Our Missions Team members, and volunteers from the congregation, have brought our collective passion for serving Christ by serving others to life.
 Thank you to all who regularly share their time and talent, and please remember that everyone is welcome to join in our missions outreach.